mildmojo/HTMLE/README.md

 4) **Run the compiler:**
-On PC: right-click "build for itch.bat" and select "Run as administrator" On Mac: double click "build for itch.command"
+On PC: right-click "build for itch.bat" and select "Run as administrator" On Mac/Linux: double click "build for itch.command"
-In Terminal: "grunt itch" and hit enter
+In Terminal: "npx grunt itch" and hit enter

 5) **Run the uploader:**
-On PC: right-click "upload to itch.bat" and select "Run as administrator" On Mac: double click "upload to itch.command"
+On PC: right-click "upload to itch.bat" and select "Run as administrator" On Mac/Linux: double click "upload to itch.command"
-In Terminal: "grunt upload-itch" and hit enter
+In Terminal: "npx grunt upload-itch" and hit enter

 ---